Andrew Pugachev, Occupational Health & Safety instructor, Herzing College Winnipeg

 I've worked as a WHMIS, TDG, Lift-truck and Orientation program instructor.
 I've also been an ISO Coordinator and Quality Assurance leader.

-Q: You teach the Occupational Health & Safety Officer program at Herzing.
-Can you explain exactly what a Health & Safety Officer does?
+Q: You teach the Occupational Health and Safety program at Herzing.
+Can you explain exactly what a Health and Safety Officer does?

 It all begins with open communication, dedication, and commitment from upper management in an organization.
 Then, there's an auditing process to see where improvements are needed.